carpejemm/chuck-norris-jokes-api/Plan.md

 **Summary**

-⋅⋅⋅A small project created in ReactJS which fethces API (-) and displays them
+A small project created in ReactJS which fetches API <https://api.chucknorris.io> and displays them

 **Technologies used**
 - React